Early Decision Details

 The deadlines to submit completed PharmCAS and supplemental application are as follows:

 Step 1: Complete and submit the PharmCAS application.

 - Supplemental Application

 - TOEFL score (if required)

 - Letters of Recommendation

-Step 4: Monitor your PharmCAS account to ensure letters of recommendation have been submitted.
+Step 2: Monitor your PharmCAS account to ensure the application process proceeds timely and that transcripts and letters of recommendation have been submitted.